I know I have been hemming and hawing about this or that all season, but Ozark’s season finale is probably the best I’ve seen in a long time.

-So it should be interesting to see how their relationship progresses, much less survives, for you know Cade is probably going to snitch on his own kid.
-Probably out of pure frustration.
+So it should be interesting to see how their relationship progresses, much less survives, for you know Cade is probably going to snitch on his kid.
 That is assuming, when he gets a furlough to go to the funeral, he doesn’t decide to go on the run.

 The Walls Are Closing In and Being Torn Apart: Rachel, Roy, Trevor, Marty, Wendy, Jacob, Mason

 So should Rachel not be considered part of the show anymore?
-Cause she literally found the money, took a bag of it and, especially after meeting Del, bolted.
+Cause she found the money, took a bag of it, and, especially after meeting Del, bolted.
 No goodbyes, not even to Tuck, just packed a few suitcases and off she went.
-Which I’m cool with since her character wasn’t going anywhere, but still… that was so rude, right?
-Though, really thinking about it, besides becoming an FBI informant, what were the other options?
-Clearly, a relationship between her and Marty wasn’t going to happen, much less a friendship.
+Which I’m cool with since her character wasn’t going anywhere, but still, that was so rude, right?
+Though, thinking about it, besides becoming an FBI informant, what were the other options?
+A relationship between her and Marty wasn’t going to happen, much less a friendship.
 So, between becoming an informant or killed, what else could have been done?
 Especially with Del taking note of her?

 No Such Thing as Peace Without Blood Shed and Salvation: Del, Marty, Jacob, Darlene, Mason, Wendy, Trevor, Roy

-This, at first, isn’t looked highly upon for it would require losing some acres.
-Which upsets Darlene for whether she married into the family or it was Jacob, she takes losing acres to flooding seriously.
+This, at first, isn’t looked favorably upon, for it would require losing some acres.
+This upsets Darlene for whether she married into the family or it was Jacob, she takes losing acres to flooding seriously.
 For that is what forced the Snell family into the mountains in the first place.
-However, in order to get that riverboat casino running, they’d had to flood some acres to extend the Missouri river.
-Which, Marty argues, if they make that sacrifice they can speed up their long term plans.
-That is, buy up as much land as possible to have leverage over the power company.
-To maybe get that old land back.
+However, to get that riverboat casino running, they’d had to flood some acres to extend the Missouri river.
+Which, Marty argues, if they make that sacrifice, they can speed up their long term plans.
+That is, buy up as much land as possible to have leverage over the power company to get their old land back.

 So, with all that said, Del calls his people and ultimately agrees to the deal.
 But then comes a serious issue.
-Unlike me throughout this series, Del has no issue referring to these rural people rednecks.
-With that, Darlene shoots him in the face and the rest of Del’s men are killed soon after.
-Which of course freaks out Marty, for now, he thinks his head will soon be on a chopping block.
-However, with the way Jacob talks, Marty is family now and they’ll protect him.
-Making it seem his attempts at good will may have paid off.
-For, as Jacob has noted, Darlene has been desiring to do something about the Snell’s Marty problem for awhile.
+Unlike me throughout this series, Del has no problem referring to these rural people as rednecks.
+With that, Darlene shoots him in the face, and the rest of Del’s men are killed soon after.
+Which, of course, freaks out Marty, for now, he thinks his head will soon be on a chopping block.
+However, with the way Jacob talks, Marty is family now, and they’ll protect him.
+Making it seem his attempts at goodwill may have paid off.

 Oh, and despite all the work Marty did so Wendy, Jonah, and Charlotte could start over, between Charlotte’s whining and Jonah not wanting his life to end so this person name Michael’s can begin, Wendy returns home.
-Bringing the Byrde family back together.
+Thus the Byrde family are back together.

 I honestly can’t think of a better season finale for this show or in general.
 It wrapped up the major storyline, set up a lot of stuff for season two, and got rid of some people who were on the verge of outstaying their welcome.
 What more could you ask for?

 Then there is the question of how Del’s employer is going to act with one of his top men being killed?
-Is it going to be swept under the rug like Garcia was or will there be retribution?
+Is it going to be swept under the rug like Garcia was, or will there be retribution?
 May it just end up that Marty gets a promotion?
-If not Wendy takes over for Del so that she has something, for a lack of a better term, fulfilling, to do?
+If not Wendy takes over for Del so that she has something, for lack of a better term, fulfilling to do?

 A lot of this only season 2 can reveal.
-Which, hasn’t been confirmed but according to showrunner Chris Mundy, he has a plan for about 5 seasons.
-Something I can’t imagine, for there were times just this one season felt like running my hand against a cheese grater, but maybe with time things could get better hunches.
+Which hasn’t been confirmed, but according to showrunner Chris Mundy, he has a plan for about five seasons.
+Something I can’t imagine, for there were times just this one season felt like running my hand against a cheese grater, but maybe with time, things could get better hunches.